solace-iot-team/async-apim-analytics/apim-analytics-server/devel/README.md

 - AsyncAPI Analytics: Application Statistics
 - AsyncAPI Analytics: Client Statistics

+> Note: If you changed the port for Grafana in the **.env** file, you need to adjust the URL.

 > Note: The default username/password for Grafana are **admin**/**admin**.
 When you login for the first time, you will be
 >       asked to change the default password.